UTA-FabLab/JuiceBox/README.md

 ### Usage:
 1. Place a user's RFID tag in front of the scanner.
-2. Press the button to scan tag, light will indicate scan status - If the scan was succesful, the LED will blink once.
+2. Press the button to scan tag, light will indicate scan status -
+    <br>If the scan was succesful, the LED will blink once.
-    If NOT -- The LED will blink multiple times and the sequence will reset.
+    <br>If NOT -- The LED will blink multiple times and the sequence will reset.
 3. Place a staff member's RFID tag in front of the scanner and press the button
 4. If permissions are correct, JuiceBox will blink the LED once and then leave it on.
 5. If permissions are incorrect, JuiceBox will blink the LED multiple times and the sequence will reset